Second-order properties and central limit theorems for geometric functionals of Boolean models: Normal approximation via the Malliavin--Stein method

-where $D^n$ is the $n$-th iterated difference operator used in Section \ref{sec:3}.
-If $\tilde{f}$ is another representative of $F$, then the multivariate Mecke equation (see e.g.\ \cite[(2.10)]{LaPe11}) implies that $D^n_{x_1,\dots,x_n}f(\eta)=D^n_{x_1,\dots,x_n}\tilde{f}(\eta)$ $\BP$-a.s.\ and for $\lambda^n$-a.e.\ $(x_1,\dots,x_n)\in\BX^n$.
+where $D^n$ is the $n$th iterated difference operator used in Section~\ref{sec:3}.
+If $\tilde{f}$ is another representative of $F$, then the multivariate Mecke equation (see, e.g., \cite{LaPe11}, (2.10)) implies that $D^n_{x_1,\ldots,x_n}f(\eta)=D^n_{x_1,\ldots,x_n}\tilde{f}(\eta)$ $\BP$-a.s. and for $\lambda^n$-a.e. $(x_1,\ldots,x_n)\in\BX^n$.
 Let $L^2_\eta$ denote the space of all Poisson functionals $F$ such that $\BE F^2<\infty$.
-For $F\in L^2_\eta$ we define $f_n: \BX^n\to\R$ by
+For $F\in L^2_\eta$ we define $f_n\dvtx \BX^n\to\R$ by

-It was shown in \cite{LaPe11} that $f_n$ belongs to the space $L^2_s(\lambda^n)$ of symmetric functions on $\BX^n$ that are square-integrable with respect to $\lambda^n$.
-Now the Fock space representation (see \cite{LaPe11}) tells us that
+It was shown in \cite{LaPe11}, Theorem~1.1, that $f_n$ belongs to the space $L^2_s(\lambda^n)$ of $\lambda^n$-almost everywhere symmetric functions on $\BX^n$ that are square-integrable with respect to $\lambda^n$.
+Now the Fock space representation (see \cite{LaPe11}, Theorem~1.1) tells us that

 where $\|\cdot\|_n$ denotes the norm in $L^2(\lambda^n)$.
-Moreover, it is known from \cite{LaPe11} that $F$ has the representation
+Moreover, it is known from \cite{LaPe11}, Theorem~1.3, that $F$ has the representation

-where $I_n(\cdot)$ stands for the $n$-th multiple Wiener-It\^o integral, and the right-hand side converges in $L^2(\P)$.
-The identity \eqref{eqn:WienerItoChaos} is called Wiener-It\^o chaos expansion of $F$.
-The multiple Wiener-It\^o integrals are defined for square integrable symmetric functions and are orthogonal in the sense that
+where $I_n(\cdot)$ stands for the $n$th multiple Wiener--It\^o integral, and the right-hand side converges in $L^2(\P)$.
+The identity \eqref{eqn:WienerItoChaos} is called Wiener--It\^o chaos expansion of $F$.
+The multiple Wiener--It\^o integrals are defined for square integrable symmetric functions and are orthogonal in the sense that

-for $f\in L_s^2(\lambda^n)$, $g\in L^2_s(\lambda^m)$, and $n,m\geq 1$, where $\langle\cdot,\cdot\rangle_n$ denotes the scalar product in $L^2(\lambda^n)$.
+for $f\in L_s^2(\lambda^n)$, $g\in L^2_s(\lambda^m)$, and $n,m\in\N $, where $\langle\cdot,\cdot\rangle_n$ denotes the scalar product in $L^2(\lambda^n)$.

 If the condition

 is satisfied, the difference operator \eqref{addone} has the representation